tomtecola/github-rules/README.md

 ### Link your branches, code commits and Pull Requests with JIRA
 1. Use **JIRA ticket ID as your working branch name** (usually off from a development branch)
 2. **Start your commit message with a proper JIRA ID**.
-If your commit consists for work for two ticket, please use 2 JIRA ID (e.g. "APP-69 APP-70") instead of short form ("APP-69/70")
+If your commit consists of more than two ticket, please use 2 JIRA ID (e.g. "APP-69 APP-70") instead of short form ("APP-69/70")

 #### Screenshot
 ![JIRA Integration Screenshot](/app-69.PNG?raw=true "JIRA Integration Screenshot")